dinesh-rt/cs224n-project/README.md

   <img src="images/code_sample.png" alt="Code Sample" />
 </p>

+In the above format, to generate the code/docstring pairs from the GitHub Repos, we have to implement a tokenizer, which we referred from this [GitHubRepo](https://github.com/TheScript96/Semantic-code-search-using-BERT-and-transformer/tree/master).
+Rest of the code in dataset directory is implemented by us.

 ### Data Statistics

 Data statistics of the dataset are shown in the below table: